odoo/documentation/odoo_sh/getting_started/first_module.rst

 `installation of Odoo <https://www.odoo.com/documentation/11.0/setup/install.html#source-install>`_ on your machine.

-If you do not want to bother installing Odoo on your machine, you can also :download:`download this module structure template <media/my_module.zip>` in which you replace every occurences of
+If you do not want to bother installing Odoo on your machine, you can also :download:`download this module structure template <media/my_module.zip>` in which you replace every occurrences of
 *my_module* to the name of your choice.

 Use *odoo-bin scaffold* to generate the module structure in your repository: